satshas/FabScope/README.md

 --

 - 4 voltage range supported: 0-5V, 0-50V, 0-120V, 0-200V (DC only)
-- button to change the voltage ranges
+- button to change the voltage ranges using interrupts
 - supported sampling frequency: from 100HZ to 10KHZ
 - adjustable sampling frequency using a potentiometer
 - 128 x 64 graphic display